The Specification Property for $C_0$-Semigroups: Introduction

-This definition must be modified when one treats with bounded linear operators defined on separable Banach spaces which are never compact \cite{bartoll_martinez_peris2012the,bartoll_martinez_peris0000operators}.
-Here, we denote the specification property for operators by OSP (see \cite{bartoll_martinez_peris2012the,bartoll_martinez_peris0000operators} for definitions and properties).
-A continuous map on a metric space is said to be chaotic in the sense of Devaney if it is topologically transitive and the set of periodic points is dense.
+We also recall that a continuous map on a metric space is said to be \emph{chaotic} in the sense of Devaney if it is topologically transitive and the set of periodic points is dense.
 Although there is no common agreement about what a chaotic map is, the specification property is stronger than Devaney's definition of chaos.
-Recently, several properties of linear operators with the OSP and the connections of this OSP with other well-known dynamical properties, like mixing, chaos in the sense of Devaney and frequent hypercyclicity have been studied in \cite{bartoll_martinez_peris0000operators}, we will use these results throughout the paper.
-Other recent works on the specification property are \cite{oprocha2007specification,oprocha_stefankova2008specification,lampart_oprocha2009shift}.
+Recently, several properties of linear operators with the OSP and the connections of this OSP with other well-known dynamical properties, like mixing, chaos in the sense of Devaney and frequent hypercyclicity have been studied in \cite{bartoll_martinez_peris2016operators}, we will use these results throughout the paper.
+Other recent works on the specification property are \cite{lampart_oprocha2009shift,oprocha2007specification,oprocha_stefankova2008specification}.

 A family $(T_t)_{t\ge 0}$ of linear and continuous operators on a Banach space $X$ is said to be a \textit{$C_0$-semigroup} if $T_0=Id$, $T_tT_s=T_{t+s}$ for all $t,s\ge 0$, and $\lim_{t\rightarrow s}T_tx=T_sx$ for all $x\in X$ and $s\ge 0$.